5 things you can do to boost your child’s resilience

 What is the secret to the success stories?
 The ability to keep at it even when everyone else gives up.
 Based on her research at the University of Pennsylvania, renowned psychologist Angela Lee Duckworth shares that having grit, which she defines as “the perseverance and passion for long-term goals”, is a predictor of success.

 To encourage perseverance, be sure to provide the right support to keep your child going even when the going gets tough.
 A way to do this is to encourage goal-setting by mapping out achievable steps.
-This helps your child become a more reflective and self[DL5] -directed learner.
+This helps your child become a more reflective and self-directed learner.

+"The first step in getting your child ready for success is helping him or her think about what he or she wants to achieve in the year ahead, be it academic goals or personal goals," said Dr Lubna Alsagoff, director of curriculum at The Learning Lab.

 A common mistake is to set unrealistic or vague targets, such as “score a distinction for Math” or “get better grades for all subjects”.
 Instead, guide your child to come up with clear, specific steps that will allow him to stay on track to achieve a long-term goal.
 Examples of realistic and measurable targets include “I will take 45 minutes to review what I learnt in school every weekend” or “I will go for tuition classes every Friday to improve weak areas”.